-Wholesale Global Equity - Value Fund is an Australian Registered Scheme.
-The responsible entities of the Scheme are incorporated and domiciled in Australia.
+Responsible Investment Leaders International Share Fund is an Australian Registered Scheme.
+The Responsible Entity of the Scheme is incorporated and domiciled in Australia.

 The registered office of the Responsible Entity is located at Level 29, 50 Bridge Street, Sydney, NSW 2000.